henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 <div style="height:40px;width:40px;background-color:#5faf66;"></div>
 <div style="height:40px;width:40px;background-color:#f7767d;"></div>

 On the surface, these look quite different.
+I want hue looks at the difference between colours and gives them a grading on how well they do.
 5 out of the 6 of the colour pairs have smiling faces for colour distance so it's easy to tell these colours apart.
 This drops to 1/6 if we consider colour blindness.
 But if we desaturate these colours we find these almost all the same.

 | Colour                                                       | Desaturated colour                                           |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |